 Worker’s Compensation, on the other hand, is essentially medical care and leave rights for job related injuries.
 Think of this as what happens when you throw your back for loading a truck at work, getting carpel tunnel syndrome due to excessive and repetitive movements from your job, and stress leave as it pertains to your job related anxiety.
 There is some overlap between Employment law discrimination type violations and worker’s compensation because these inherently personal offenses trigger rights under both disciplinary areas of law.
 Further questions can be asked of any employment law or worker’s compensation attorney in California.

 Tel: (714) 369-7381

-*After hours and weekend appointments scheduled based on need and availability.
+All conversations are strictly confidential and we offer free consultations for some matters.
+After hours and weekend appointments based on need and availability.
 All in-office consultations are by appointment only.
-No walk-ins please.
-Please call or email to reschedule or cancel. *notice: Please fill out the forms below from a computer.
-These forms do not work with mobile devices.
+No walk-ins.
+Please call or email to reschedule or cancel.
 Thank you.

 Use of this website and materials presented on it is subject to the following terms and conditions.
 By using this site, you agree to these terms and conditions and acknowledge reading them.
 The materials prepared on this website are for general information purposes only.
 The information presented is not legal advice and is not to be acted upon as such.
 Likewise, this website does not create an attorney-client relationship; such a relationship is not created absent an express written agreement between the Law Office of Joshua Y. Lee and our client.

 This website is not intended to constitute advertising or solicitation under the applicable laws and ethical rules.
 Joshua Y. Lee is admitted to practice only in California, and the firm’s main office is physically located in Fullerton, California.
 This website is not intended to solicit clients who are located in or outside the State of California.